LLNL/AMPE/README.md

 Release
 -------

-Copyright (c) 2018, Lawrence Livermore National Security, LLC.
+Copyright (c) 2018, Lawrence Livermore National Security, LLC and UT-Battelle, LLC.

-Produced at the Lawrence Livermore National Laboratory.
+Produced at the Lawrence Livermore National Laboratory and the Oak Ridge National Laboratory.

 All rights reserved.